Ayy Ladies

-"Ayy Ladies" is a song by American hip hop group Travis Porter featuring American rapper Tyga.
+"Ayy Ladies" is a song by American hip-hop group Travis Porter featuring American rapper Tyga.
 It was first released on September 29, 2011, from Travis Porter's mixtape Differenter 3, before being released on January 27, 2012, as the third single from their debut studio album, From Day 1 (2012).

 Music video

-The music video was directed by Alex Nazari, and sees Travis Porter roaming the halls of a hotel surrounded by beautiful women.
+The music video was directed by Alex Nazari, and sees Travis Porter roaming the halls of a hotel surrounded by women.
 The video also features cameos from Chris Brown and Meek Mill.

 Controversy

 In October 2016, Travis Porter was sued by singer Jasmine Usher, who can be heard saying "Yeah" repeatedly in the song.
 Usher stated she was never paid, asking for royalties and a portion of future profits.